Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/GoSharing.md

 | Date       | Update
 | ----       | ---
+| 2024-10-30 | We tested the new binbinapp MDS feed, though it's not compliant with MDS yet.
+We've sent feedback on how to fix the feed so it is compliant.
 | 2024-10-08 | We sent an email to Gosharing to get credentials of a new feed for the new system
 | 2024-10-01 | 🐛 GEEN DATA VAN GO SHARING - De datafeed van GO Sharing wordt niet meer geactualiseerd ("Dit klopt inderdaad.
 Op 1 oktober is er gestart met een interne systeemintegratie.
 Data wordt niet meer geactualiseerd - uiteraard niet de bedoeling")
 | 2024-10-01 | GoSharing migrated to a new internal system without notifiying the dashboarddeelmobiliteit about that